GalSwid/Pacman-Game/README.md

 # Pacman-Game
-As part of the course "OOP with C++" in computer science degree at Academic Tel-Aviv Yaffo, We developed the popular game "Pac-Man" for the console application, while using OOP, files and etc.
+As part of the course "OOP with C++" in computer science degree at The Academic College of Tel-Aviv Yaffo, We developed the popular game "Pac-Man" for the console application, while using OOP, files and etc.

 ## Game menu